 What is a stem of a plant?
 Types, full information

-Hello friends, in today’s article we are going to talk about the stem, what is the stem of a plant?
-We will study how it is made, and much more.
-So without wasting any time let’s start.
+Hello friends, in today’s article, we are going to discuss stems.
+What is a plant’s stem?
+We will study how it is made and much more.
+So, without wasting any time, let’s start.

-See, the plant is formed from one or the other seed, and on top of this seed there are two coverings which are called seed cover or seed coat.
-What happens inside this seed, is an embryo is found and in this embryo, there are two structures of cells, one of which is called Plumule and the other is called Radicle.
+The plant is formed from one or more seeds, and on top of this seed, there are two coverings called seed cover or seed coat.
+Inside this seed, an embryo is found, and in this embryo, there are two structures of cells: a plumule and a radicle.

-See, when the seed is put in the soil, after getting the mineral elements and water present in the soil, the plumule and radicle present in the embryo start developing, out of which the plumule later forms the stem and the radicle forms the root.
+When the seed is put in the soil, the mineral elements and water present in the soil cause the embryo to develop, and the plumule and radicle later form the stem, and the Radicle forms the root.

-Now you know that the stem is formed from the plumule present in the embryo.
-When this plumule is formed from a small stem in the beginning, then that small stem is called a pubescent stem.
-Now, this stem gradually grows and grows and branches, leaves, and flowers emerge from this stem and these flowers later become fruits.
+Now you know that the Stem is formed from the plumule present in the embryo.
+When this Plumule is formed from a small stem in the beginning, that small Stem is called a pubescent stem.
+Now, this Stem gradually grows and grows, and branches, leaves, and flowers emerge from this Stem, and these flowers later become fruits.

-So we are talking about the stem, see there are some swollen areas in the stem which are called nodes.
-You must have seen it in sugarcane.
+We are talking about the Stem.
+There are some swollen areas in the Stem, which are called nodes.
+You must have seen this in sugarcane.
 The region between two nodes is called the internode.

-The bud is found at this node and the bud is also found on the top part of the stem, then the bud on the top part is called the apical bud and the bud found on the node or axis is called the axillary bud.
-Both these buds are a type of meristematic tissue.
+The bud is found at this node and also on the top part of the Stem.
+The bud on the top part is called the apical bud, and the bud found on the node or axis is called the axillary bud.
+Both buds are a type of meristematic tissue.

 What is meristematic tissue?